-The primary function of encryption is to protect data which is stored on-premises (on a file server, NAS or SAN), or transmitted through internet or any other computer.
-Encryption has the following key elements of security:
+The primary function of data encryption is to protect data which is stored on-premises Network Attached Storage (NAS) or Storage Area Network (SAN), or transmitted through internet or any other computer. data encryption has the following key elements of security:

-These key elements of encryption leads to some amazing benefits:
+These key elements of data encryption leads to some amazing benefits:

 - Protect Data:

 The data is protected through data encryption.
 Suppose that the file is encrypted with 256-bit AES it will take a lifetime to crack the code.